- Independent Experience

 - Guest Lecturer/Review Panelist, Wentworth Institute of Technology, Senior Spring Design Studio class, 2007, 2009, 2010, 2011

 - Thesis Advisor/Client Representative for Michael Rosa, MS Arch 2011, Boston Architectural College

 - Additional Tour/Lectures at the Honan-Allston Branch from NJ Institute of Technology, University of Virginia, and more than a dozen other schools over 6 years.

 Massachusetts Institute of Technology (MIT) Libraries, 2020 – 2021

 Training Coordinator for Alma/Primo Implementation Project, September 2020 – August 2021

 Collaborating with MIT Libraries staff to develop a fully-remote migration training program and long-term training solution for the Alma/Primo VE library management and discovery systems.
 12-month project.

 Training Specialist for Alma/Primo Implementation Project, August 2019 – August 2020

-Consultant/training specialist working to build and extend a multi-modal sustainable long-termtraining solution for the Alma/Primo VE library management and discovery systems.
-Collaborating with SUNY Shared Library Services staff and local campus staff to develop templates and support materials for local trainers and self-directed staff learning.
+Consultant/training specialist to build and extend a multi-modal sustainable long-term training solution for the Alma/Primo VE library management and discovery systems.
+Collaborated with SUNY Shared Library Services and local campus staff to develop templates and support materials for local trainers and self-directed staff learning.
 12-month project.